-Third - people often cannot give you two to three hours in one shot.
+- Third people often cannot give you two to three hours in one shot.
 Time is often our most precious commodity.
-With more demands on your peoples' time, giving you a Sunday school and church service at the same time often just won't work.
-It is easier for them to attend a small group later in the week on another day than to "tie up" their entire Sunday morning.

-Lastly - By providing Sunday school as your only means of developing people to be a follower of Christ, you are giving people two options-take it or leave it.
-In a culture full of options and diverse schedules, people are looking for more options from their church too.
+With more demands on your peoples' time, it may be easier for them to attend a small group later in the week on another day than to "tie up" their entire Sunday morning. - Fourth By providing Sunday school as your only means of developing people to be followers of Christ, you give people two options-take it or leave it.
+In a culture full of options and diverse schedules, people are looking for more options at church too.

-What about Sunday night service or the Wednesday night service becoming times for small groups?
-This may be a good starting point because your culture may have developed these times for people to set aside for church, but the power of small groups is ability to pick the day and time that serves group members best.
+What about Sunday night service or the Wednesday night service as a convenient time for small groups?
+This may be a good starting point because your culture may have developed these times for people to set aside for church, but the power of small groups is the ability to pick the day and time that serves group members best.
 When you pick the times and days, you limit one of the strengths of using small groups as a means to deliver health.

-Should you replace the name "Sunday School" with an alternative name?
+Should you replace the name "Sunday school" with an alternative name?
 If you are going to do a facelift on your current structure and format, then a new name communicates something has changed.
 However, if you put a new name on similar structure and format, you will only damage your relationship and credibility with the people attending your church.
 Your people aren't dumb.
 You need to do more than change a name for them to believe real change has taken place.

-Isn't Sunday School lecture-based while small groups focus on discussion and application?
+Isn't Sunday school lecture-based while small groups focus on discussion and application?
 Although most people see the two delivery systems in this context, it doesn't have to be that way.
-Without the right strategy, a small group or Sunday School can be nothing but a lecture from the leader.
+Without the right strategy, a small group or Sunday school can be nothing but a lecture from the leader.
 You need both Biblical truths and application.
 People need a chance to learn and interact with each other as they apply these truths to their lives.
 If you are just providing lecture-based content, you are in danger of merely repeating what happens on the weekend.
 With the internet, lectured-based content is easy to come by.
 Most Christians know far more than they put into application.
 Make sure you have a good balance in your strategy.

 What do we do with the kids if we go to small groups?
 This is one of the greatest challenges of the small group movement.
 Not impossible to overcome, but a plan is needed.
-Where Sunday school has this issue very well taken care of, small groups with children need a POA, plan of attack!
+While Sunday school has this issue taken care of, small groups with children need a POA -- Plan Of Attack!
 Here are a few suggestions:

-Exchange childcare with another small group.
+- Exchange childcare with another small group.
 For example, their group meets on Mondays and yours meets on Wednesdays.
-While some of your group members provide childcare on Mondays, some of their group members provide childcare on Wednesdays.

-Work with the Youth Ministry to make childcare for small groups a serving opportunity.

-Bring a babysitter to the group meeting and split the cost of childcare among members.

-Have group members take turns "stepping out" of the group to watch the kids in another part of the house.
-Don't have a couple ever go out together, but use two same sex spouses so at least one of the spouses is getting group time and getting to know another spouses during childcare.

-If two group members live relatively close to one another, ask a babysitter to watch the kids at one house while the group meets at another.
+While some of your group members provide childcare on Mondays, some of their group members provide childcare on Wednesdays. - Work with the Youth Ministry to make childcare for small groups a serving opportunity. - Bring a babysitter to the group meeting and split the cost of childcare among members. - Have group members take turns "stepping out" of the group to watch the kids in another part of the house.
+Don't have a couple ever go out together, but use two same sex spouses so at least one of the spouses is getting group time and getting to know another spouses during childcare. - If two group members live relatively close to one another, ask a babysitter to watch the kids at one house while the group meets at another.